Omar-tarek3/TodoList-App/README.md

-The CI/CD process ensures that any changes made by developers are automatically built, and deployed to the Kubernetes cluster without manual intervention.
+The CI/CD process ensures that any changes made by developers are automatically integrated, built, and deployed to the Kubernetes cluster without manual intervention.
 Here's how it works:

 1. **Developer Pushes Changes**:
    - A developer pushes code changes to the GitHub repository.